 For a lot of members, those immigration policies are personal.
 As a union made up of service workers, Unite Here’s membership is heavily populated with immigrants.
 In Florida, the union represents 500 Haitian workers at Disney World who are at risk of losing their temporary protected status shielding them from deportation.
-Trump’s Department of Homeland Security has since moved to end the Haitian TPS program, which made it possible for 59,000 people to remain in the U.S. instead of going back to a country crippled by natural disasters.
+Trump’s Department of Homeland Security has since moved to end the Haitian TPS program, making it possible for 59,000 people to remain in the U.S. instead of returning to a country crippled by natural disasters.

-Although Unite Here and Disney are often at odds with each other, the two have found themselves on the same side when it comes to preserving the protected status program.
+Although Unite Here and Disney are often at odds with each other, the two have found themselves on the same side regarding preserving the protected status program.
 Taylor noted that pressure from businesses is often a deciding factor for the White House.